dimitre/ofworks/README.md

 # OFWork

-You can use the following script to test OFWork fork (macOS only now).
+You can use the following script to test OFWorks fork (macOS only now).
 This script will bootstrap installation, clone this fork and install libs, install ofgen tool (projectGenerator substitute here) to your path.

 ```bash